 In respect of educational institutions within the state contribution system, consumption expenditure comprises gross operating expenditure and so-called minor projects as reported in their book-keeping in accordance with legislation on the state contribution system.
 In vocational education and university of applied sciences education prior 2015 consumption expenditure excludes minor projects.
 The share of minor projects of the consumption expenditure of vocational education and university of applied sciences education prior 2015 has been partly estimated in time series data.
 Investment expenditure is not included in consumption expenditure.
 Consumption expenditure per student has been obtained by dividing the expenditure for an accounting year for each sector of education by the annual mean of number of students during the autumn term.
 In 1995-2001, calculatory amounts of employer's pension contributions for the teaching personnel of municipalities have been added to the consumption expenditure of comprehensive schools and upper secondary general schools.

 Expenditure of vocational education includes the expenditure of initial vocational education leading to a qualification of vocational education institutions, including music schools and colleges, sports education centres, folk high schools and adult education centres and government transfer financed curriculum-based further vocational education.
 In time series data, the expenditure of initial vocational education of folk high schools and adult education centres is included in the expenditure of vocational education since 1999.
+The expenditure of specialised vocational education institutions is included in the figures for vocational education.
 Government transfer financed curriculum-based further vocational education is included from 2001 onwards.
-Government transfer financed curriculum-based further vocational education is included in the published data since 2015 in the annual and time series data.
-Government transfer financed curriculum-based further vocational education is not included in the earlier data publications.
-The expenditure of special needs vocational education institutions is included in the figures for vocational education.
-The data do not include the expenditure of apprenticeship training, supplementary training purchased by regional councils and charged service activities.
+Government transfer financed curriculum-based further vocational education is included in the data publications since 2015 in the annual and time series data.
+The expenditure of apprenticeship training is included in the expenditure of vocational education.
+The expenditure of apprenticeship training includes expenditure of vocational basic and further education organised as apprenticeship training, inclusive of expenditure of the apprenticeship training subsidised by the European Social Fund (ESF).
+Apprenticeship training is included in vocational education in the data publications since 2018 in the annual and time series data.
+The data do not include the expenditure of supplementary training purchased by regional councils and charged service activities.

 The expenditure of university of applied sciences and vocational educational institutions on the Åland Islands and in the military field is not included in the expenditure of vocational education.